What is Abba’s new project Abba Voyage?

 Band will reunite nearly 40 years after splitting up

-Abba fans have been left excited by news that Abba are announcing a new project together.
+Abba fans are eagerly awaiting news that the group are announcing a new project together.

 Last week, a new verified Twitter account called Abba Voyage tweeted that an announcement was on the way from the band.

-The news will be announced on a livestream on Thursday (2 September) at 5.45pm.
+The news will be announced on a livestream today (2 September) at 5.45pm.
 You can watch the link here.

 The account’s bio reads: “Thank you for waiting, the journey is about to begin.”